working-group-two/docs.wgtwo.com/docs/metrics-how-to.md

 ```

 ## Get metrics, Prometheus
-The below Prometheus config will scrape the metric endpoint from Working Group Two every 30 seconds,
+The below Prometheus config will scrape the metric endpoint every 30 seconds,
 fetching all available time series.
 Note that the configuration will contain secrets.

 See: [prometheus.io › Configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)